yankkvx/blum-clicker/README.md

 # Info

-The update (collaboration) has ended, and the previous version of the game has returned.
-Accordingly, the code and templates have been updated.
-The code works stably and well.
+Due to the Christmas update, the templates have been changed.
+The program code has been modified and is working correctly.
+With its help, you can score at least 800 points

 ## Description
 This project is an automatic clicker for the Blum.